Tips and hints on what to expect if you apply

 Completing your application form

 Our application process is straightforward and all online, so you can complete it at a time that works best for you.
 Remember that first impressions count, so make sure you read the instructions carefully as you go through each of the steps.
-Include accurate details of your academic and employment history and use this stage as an opportunity to sell yourself and explain why you think you would make a great trainee with us.
+Include accurate details of your academic and employment history and use this stage as an opportunity to sell yourself and explain why you are interested in working for Audit Scotland and why you think you would make a great trainee with us.
+Impress us by doing your research.

-As you’d expect, working with numbers is an important requirement for this role, so it’s likely that you’ll be asked to complete an online numerical test.
+Following the closing date, you’ll be invited to complete two psychometric tests; an online numerical and verbal test.
 Don’t be put off – ensure you take the time to prepare and complete some practice tests before you start.
 You can practice tests before you sit the real one on www.shldirect.com.
 Make sure you read the questions carefully and work as quickly and accurately as possible.
+You’ll have a week to complete the test and the test will be issued by our recruitment partners, Veredus.

+Those who successfully complete the to online analysis exercise stage will be invited to a final stage interview.
 We recommend that you start preparing for your interview well in advance.
-You need to think about the topics which might be discussed and how your experiences and skills relate to these.
+You need to think about the topics which might be discussed and examples of how your experiences and skills relate to these.
 Some things to reflect on prior to interview are:

 - things you’ve done that can help you demonstrate relevant skills and qualities